This page is designed to answer the following questions:

-Whilst in a health & social care setting, a care worker should remain professional at all times and not let personal attitudes, belief systems, values or experiences interfere with their responsibilities.
-They should respect the attitudes and beliefs of others and not force their own opinions on the people that they work with.
+Whilst in a health & social care setting, a care worker should always remain professional and not let personal attitudes, belief systems, values or experiences interfere with their responsibilities.
+They should respect the attitudes and beliefs of others and not force their personal opinions on the people they work with.